 When you think about the skills you need for preparedness, cooking might not be the first thing to come to mind.
 You might consider marksmanship, carpentry, bush crafting or first aid, but keep in mind that a good hot meal is too valuable to be overlooked.
 Not only does it nourish your family, but it is also a comfort in a world that might have just become incredibly frightening.

 Many of your preparedness purchases will be “ingredients” rather than meals.
 Many preppers have pounds and pounds of rice, beans, wheat berries and oats, but they won’t do you much good if you don’t know how to prepare them.
-It’s important to learn now what to do with these items, when back-up is as close as the grocery store or pizza delivery.
-It takes practice to make a tasty pot of beans or too cook brown rice to the perfect fluffy consistency and in a SHTF scenario, you don’t want to risk wasting precious food.
+It’s important to learn now what to do with these items when back-up is as close as the grocery store or pizza delivery.
+It takes practice to make a tasty pot of beans or to cook brown rice to the perfect fluffy consistency and in an SHTF scenario, you don’t want to risk wasting precious food.

 The other thing to consider from a preparedness point of view is that if the supply lines are down, you won’t be able to go to the grocery store to replace your boxes of Rice-A-Roni.
 You may, however, be able to replenish basics like flour or grains through barter with local farmers.
 One of these days, so-called convenience items may be a thing of the past, an artifact from a world rocketing towards collapse.

-With the internet you can find basic instructions for making just about anything.
+With the internet, you can find basic instructions for making just about anything.
 Find an author that doesn’t use hard-to-find ingredients and that shows step by step illustrations.
 I really love the Martha Stewart website for the clarity of the instructions, but Martha is in a rather different economic bracket and sometimes her recipes contain very pricey ingredients.
-Her 101 articles can’t be beat, though!
+Her 101 articles can’t be beaten, though!